 Contact Claire at email@example.com

 Megan graduated from the University of Delaware in 2016 as a double major, with a B.S in Neuroscience and B.A in Psychology.
 She has had diverse research experience, allowing her to explore neurocognitive processes in both clinical and healthy populations.
-She hopes to continue her education focusing on sports injuries and rehabilitation.
+She hopes to pursue her Masters in Public Health at Boston University with a focus on health care management.

 Professor, Department of Neurology